-Before the advent of the electric razor, guys brave enough to let one of these near their face would use it to pare down their beards.
+Prior to the invention of the electric razor, guys brave enough to let one of these near their face would use it to pare down their beards.

-Hint: It's not a steampunk coat rack or repurposed sewing machine table, but you're getting close.
+Hint: It's not a steampunk coat rack or a repurposed sewing machine table, but you're warm.

-Today's modern agitators and running water certainly make our clothes cleaner than the ones our ancestors were wearing.
+The combination of modern agitators and running water certainly makes our clothes cleaner than they used to be.
 The previously pictured machine was used to get the excess water and soap out of garments—and that's about it.

 What is this metal contraption?